jsh58/Genrich/README.md

 ```
   -k  <file>       Output bedgraph-ish file for pileups and p-values
 ```
 * For each replicate, sequentially, this file lists a header line (`# experimental file: <name>; control file: <name>`), followed by experimental/control pileups and a *p*-value for each interval.
-This is the way to examine pileup values with multiple replicates, since the `-f` file does not supply them.
+This is the way to examine pileup values with multiple replicates, since the `-f` file does not supply them in that case.
 <br><br>

 ```
   -b  <file>       Output BED file for reads/fragments/intervals
 ```
 * This is an unsorted [BED file](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) of the reads/fragments/intervals analyzed.
-The 4th column gives the read name, number of alignments, 'E'xperimental or 'C'ontrol, and sample number (0-based), e.g. `SRR5427886.59_2_E_0`.
+The 4th column gives the read name, number of valid alignments, 'E'xperimental or 'C'ontrol, and sample number (0-based), e.g. `SRR5427886.59_2_E_0`.
 <br><br>

 ```